ahmadx16/signup_javascript/README.md

 # Sign Up Form

 A simple *Sign Up* form which is validated via javascript.
 In case of invalid input the errors are inserted to DOM elements on runtime via javascript.
-Moreover the form inputs borders are also dynamicaly changed to *red* or *green* based on valid or invalid input respectively.
+Moreover the form inputs borders are also dynamically changed to *red* or *green* based on valid or invalid input respectively.

 ## Interface